larics/example_ros_cpp/README.md

 ### Building the code

 The code is built in a standard ROS fashion.
-In your ROS workspace root run
+In your ROS workspace root execute:

  ```
   catkin_make --pkg example_ros_cpp